-A day in the life of a game rangerPublished: March 16th, 2017
+A Day in the Life Series of Eco-AdventuresPublished: March 16th, 2017

 Ever wondered what it would be like to be a game ranger, marine scientist or a wildlife rehab specialist?

-African Edu-Eco, a Plett base tourism business is now offering just that.
+African Edu-Eco, a Plett based tourism business is now offering just that.
 You get to spend a day immersed into the lives of keepers, researchers, conservationists and guides.

 The full-day programs are presented in the Plettenberg Bay and Crags area and offers guests the opportunity to get close-up and personal with African elephants, Africa’s predators and cats large and small; wildlife rehabilitation; citizen science projects and the ranger’s role in an experiential learning environment.